johnfairh/site/ruby_swiftpm.md

    Xcode.
 2. Unix prefix (Homebrew, Linux, etc.): dylib in `prefix/lib`, headers in `prefix/include/ruby-2.X.Y`.
-Prefix may be more complicated on Linux with arch path part.
+Prefix may be more complicated on Linux with separate arch path part.
 3. Rbenv or similar: standard Ruby installation somewhere in the filesystem, may have static and/or dynamic libs.

 Case (2) may be symlinks from a case (3) install but regular users will not know the origin.

-Linux package install & macOS Homebrew actually both provide and install a `pkgconfig` file.
+Linux package install & macOS Homebrew actually both provide and install a decent `pkgconfig` file.
 Nothing else does.
-Because native Ruby splits its include files over two directories, the **only** 'just works' options are:
-1. Target the macOS system default Ruby with the single-directory Xcode headers;
+But, due to harmless linker flags SwiftPM will refuse to use these `pkgconfig` files.
+Because native Ruby splits its include files over two directories, the **only** 'just works' option is to target the macOS system default Ruby with the single-directory Xcode headers.
-2. Target the non-managed Ruby of some specific version and require `pkgconfig` to be working.

 All other configs + platforms will need at minimum `-Xcc -I` passed to deal with the `ruby/config.h` directory.